 In order to discern the best VR headsets, we’ve tested some of the latest models from head to toe.
 Literally.
 From the headset hardware to the software that runs it, we factor in the full VR experience that each model has to offer.
 (Which includes any extra accessories.)

 Price: All VR headsets are not created equal, and their performance can vary drastically as you move from one price point to the next.
 Finding the middle ground between satisfactory graphics and audio at a reasonable cost is no easy feat, but we’ve seen a few models that toe the line.
 Oftentimes, you get what you pay for.

 Design and comfort: Most of your tech isn’t wearable by design, but if you’re going to strap a pair of goggles to your face for hours on end, they shouldn’t cause a headache.
 We spend enough time using each headset to get a feel for daily comfort, which includes air ventilation, padded cushions, and general ergonomics.

 Setup and gaming experience: The setup process should be intuitive, and we take note of how easy the interface is to use overall.
 We also test how well head tracking performs, along with the quality of any included controllers; there should be a smooth interaction between the headset and the parameters they’re used in.
 (For example, some VR headsets let you know when you’re about to bump into a wall.)
 Home pages should load smoothly, and menu selections should be responsive.

 Game library: To some extent, your VR gaming experience is only as good as the accompanying game library.
 We take into consideration how many titles are available for any given VR headset, and how expansive the overall collection is.
 We also spend several hours experimenting with different types of games and apps, to get a feel for each headset’s full capabilities.

-This technology is evolving at a rapid pace every year, and our testing process will adapt accordingly.
+Note: This technology is evolving at a rapid pace every year, and our testing process will adapt accordingly.